megdalynn/megdalynn.github.io/_talks/2025-talk-appam-reshaping.md

 By examining the overlapping impacts of Medicaid Expansion and the BIP, this study fills a critical gap in the literature and offers insight into the evolving dynamics of long-term care under federal and state policies.

-Bowblis, John, Megdalynn Fisher, Lady Ikeya, and Kosali Simon, “Balancing Incentives Meets Medicaid Expansion: Reshaping Long-Term Care Populations."
+Bowblis, John, Megdalynn Fisher, Lady Ikeya, and Kosali Simon.
+“Balancing Incentives Meets Medicaid Expansion: Reshaping Long-Term Care Populations."
 Oral presentation, Association for Public Policy Analysts and Management (APPAM) Annual Conference, Seattle, WA, November 15, 2025.